"Now Listen to Me..."

 Although many have compared the re-make unfavourably to a previous version released a decade earlier, 1941's Dr. Jekyll and Mr. Hyde has many attributes as well including a noir-like focus on the title physician's more beastly and repressed thoughts and desires.
 This previous TCM recommendation has been reviewed here.
 The psychological terror will begin Thursday, August 11 (early morning) at 4:30am PST.

-MGM's 1952 musical Singin' in the Rain was not adapted from a stage production, though the film was later turned into one, being first presented on stage in 1983.
+MGM's 1952 musical Singin' in the Rain was not adapted from a theatrical production, though the film was later turned into one, being first presented on stage in 1983.
 Its abundant creativity, innovation, and driving energy place this film at the top of all musicals ever produced.
 Singin' in the Rain will be reviewed below as this month's Blu-ray selection and will dance its way onto TCM Sunday, August 14 at 11am PST.

 Later that same evening TCM is showing one of film noir's greatest treats: Tension, the commonality with Singin' in the Rain undoubtedly being the presence of actress Cyd Charisse.
 This is also a prior TCM recommendation previously made here and can be felt Sunday, August 14 at 11 pm PST.